 ETL programming in Python

-When using pygrametl, the developer codes the ETL process in Python code.
-This turns out to be very efficient, also when compared to drawing the process in a graphical user interface (GUI) like Pentaho Data Integration.
-It supports both CPython and Jython so existing Java code and JDBC drivers can be used in the ETL program.
+Defining the data warehouse’s schema using SQL and implementing the ETL program itself using standard Python turns out to be very efficient and effective, even when compared to drawing the program in a graphical user interface like Apache Hop or Pentaho Data Integration. pygrametl supports CPython and Jython so both existing Python code that uses native extensions models and PEP 249 connectors and JVM-based code that uses JDBC drivers can be used in the ETL program.

 pygrametl was first made publicly available in 2009.
-Since then, we have made multiple improvements and added new features.
-Version 2.6 was released in December 2018.
+Since then, we have continuously made improvements and added new features.
+Version 2.8 was released in September 2023.
 Today, pygrametl is used in production systems in different sectors such as healthcare, finance, and transport.

 pygrametl can be installed from PyPI with the following command: